 Reflections

 Above is a simple lossless transmission line model driven from a 50 Ω source.
 The driver level is set to 2V, which results in the desired signal level of 1V along the line.
 The output impedance of the driver and the transmission line characteristic impedance form a resistor divider by a factor of two, hence the reduced signal level.
-As will be seen, since the load is NOT 50 Ω, but 1 kΩ (like the reference input impedance of an Agilent 53132A) the pulse will be reflected with significant amplitude.
+As will be seen, since the load is NOT 50 Ω, but 1 kΩ (like the reference input impedance of an Agilent 53132A), the pulse will be reflected with significant amplitude.

 Tweaking the simulation to increase the pulse count and density, we can see how the waveform gets mangled by returning reflected pulses.